HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

    class MyFirstNode(Node):

-       # the __init__ function gets called, when we create the object, i.e.
+       # The __init__ function gets called when we create the object, i.e.
-       # run something like
+       # when we run something like:
-       #
        # node = MyFirstNode()
        def __init__(self):
-           # we initialize the rclpy Node with a unique name
+           # Nodes need unique names, therefore we initialize the node
+           # with a name not used yet.
            super().__init__(node_name='my_first_node')

-           # create a publisher. we need to specify the message type and the topic
+           # Create publishers.
+We need to specify the message type and
-           # name.
-The last argument specifies the queue length
+           # the topic name.
+The last argument specifies the queue length.
            self.thrust_pub = self.create_publisher(ActuatorSetpoint,
                                                    'thrust_setpoint', 1)
            self.torque_pub = self.create_publisher(ActuatorSetpoint,
                                                    'torque_setpoint', 1)

+           # Create a timer.
+We use it to call a function with a defined rate.
+           # In this case we want to publish the setpoints with 50 Hz.
+           # The name of the function we want to call is given as the second
+           # argument.
            self.timer = self.create_timer(1 / 50, self.on_timer)

        def on_timer(self):